 Glad you're here.

 The ability to write well is as much about courage as it is about clarity.
 Stories, ideas, strategies, plans - they live in our minds, jostling for attention as we go about our daily lives.
-You'd think that once we step forward and start writing, it would get easier to sort out the wealth of ideas in our heads.
+You'd think that once we step forward and start writing, it will get easier to sort out the wealth of ideas in our heads.
 Get them on paper and out into the world.

 But it turns out that writing can be difficult.
 It's an art, a skill, a leap of faith, a way out, a flawless mirror.
 It requires persistence, faith, discipline, focus, and courage.
 And when some, or all, of those things are not present, it requires community.
 Or at least a sounding board.